-I make this a guided or directed investigation initially and use
+I call this a guided or directed investigation initially

-it as a first lesson in my mathematics classes for Year 9 students
+and use it as a first lesson in my mathematics classes for Year 9

-I extend the pentominoes to n-ominoes, fat solutions, the 10x6
+#3).
+I extend the pentominoes to n-ominoes, fat solutions,

-problem and then to 3d with the Soma cube.
-Students discover
+the 10x6 problem and then to 3d with the Soma cube.
+Students

 Investigations in all Strands.